 fresh coriander leaves

-Remove any grit from the lentils and put them in a large pan with the water, half the onions and the turmeric.
-Bring to the boil, then simmer until done (about 20 minutes).
+Remove any grit from the lentils and put them in a large pan with the water,

 Serve with brown rice It is excellent with the Cauliflower Curry.